wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 3.6.4 =
+* Bug fix: Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM (introduced in 3.6.1)
+* Bug fix: In some conditions it was not possible to load product pages in other languages than the default.
+* Bug fix: Fixed some compatibility issues with Product Bundles

 = 3.6.3 =
 * Fixed a bug causing a PHP warning when using an older version of WPML String Translation